 The Quebec Breast Cancer Screening program (PQDCS)

 The PQDCS encourages all Quebec women aged 50 to 74 to have a breast cancer screening mammogram every two years.
-Women in that age group who are insured under the Quebec public health insurance plan receive an invitation letter in the mail when they turn 50 and every two years after that.
-This letter is a prescription in itself, and provides all the information needed to make an appointment at a designated screening centre.
+Women aged 50 to 74 who are insured under Quebec’s public health insurance plan receive a letter of invitation by mail when they reach age 50 and every two years thereafter.
+This letter is a prescription in itself, and provides all the information needed to book an appointment at a designated screening centre (CDD).

-People with breast implants can undergo screening mammograms and participate in the PQDCS.
-They should follow the same breast cancer screening recommendations as people without implants.
 It should be noted that women aged 50 to 74 who have been diagnosed with breast cancer in the past are not eligible for the PQDCS.
-These women should speak to their doctor to receive personalized medical care adapted to their situation.
+These women should speak with their doctor about personalized medical care tailored to their situation.

 Breast cancer screening outside the PQDCS

-Your doctor may recommend that you have a screening mammogram at regular intervals before age 50, or more frequently than recommended by the PQDCS, if your personal risk of developing breast cancer is higher than average.
+If your personal risk of developing breast cancer is higher than average, yourdoctor may recommend that you have a screening mammogram at regular intervals before age 50, or more frequently than recommended by the PQDCS.

-Between screening mammograms: keep a watchful eye
+Between screening mammograms: be aware

 Research to improve breast cancer screening

-- Improving the sensitivity of mammography: Three-dimensional mammography could improve the early detection of breast cancer by enabling a more in-depth examination of the tissue.
+- Improving the sensitivity of mammography: Three-dimensional mammography could improve the early detection of breast cancer by enabling a more in-depth examination of tissue.

 References